 The Department of Alcoholic Beverage Control previously suspended enforcement of the following legal prohibitions on a temporary basis:

-These temporary relief measures remain in place, and the Department now adds the following measure to this list:
+Unless otherwise noted, those temporary relief measures remain in place, and the Department now adds the following measure to this list:

 13. Virtual Wine Tastings

 Update: Rescinded by the Eighth Notice of Regulatory Relief effective at the close of business on June 30, 2021.

 The Department has received multiple inquiries about virtual wine tastings while tasting rooms are closed during the COVID-19 emergency.
 By this Notice of Regulatory Relief, the Department suspends enforcement of certain rules and otherwise provides guidance to Type-02 winegrower licensees for conducting “virtual wine tastings.”
 A winegrower licensee may deliver tasting samples of wines to consumers away from their licensed premises as follows: